Celtic tribes

 The Iceni began producing coins circa 10 BC.
 Their coins were a distinctive adaptation of the Gallo-Belgic "face/horse" design, and in some early issues the horse was replaced with a boar.
 Some coins are inscribed ECENI, making them the only coin-producing group to use their tribal name on coins.

-Example of a gold ¼ stater from the Iceni tribe
+Example of a gold 1/4 stater from the Iceni tribe, showing a stylised horse motif.

 Trinovantes